ddnexus/pagy/docs/api/keyset.md

                      cutoff-F    cutoff-L
 ```

-Pagy encodes the values of the `cutoffs` in a `Base64` URL-safe string that is used in the request as a param.
+Pagy encodes the values of the `cutoffs` in a `Base64` URL-safe string that is sent as a param in the `request`.

 ## ORMs